thalesgelinger/orbita/README.md

 ## Features

-- Start a new project: Easily initialize a new Lua project with the orb start command.
+- Start a new project: Easily initialize a new Lua project with the orbita start command.
-- Dependency management: Resolve and install dependencies directly from GitHub using the orb resolve and orb install commands.
+- Dependency management: Resolve and install dependencies directly from GitHub using the orbita resolve and orbita install commands.
-- Run projects with resolved dependencies: No need to worry about modifying package.path—just run your project with orb run.
+- Run projects with resolved dependencies: No need to worry about modifying package.path—just run your project with orbita run.
 - Customizable configuration: Define your project's dependencies in a Lua configuration file (Orbite file).

 ## Installation